-- 1. the two writes are performed in opposite order reordering store buffers - 2. the two reads are perfomed in opposite order

-3. propagation of writes ignores order in which they are presented
+- 1. the two writes are performed in opposite order reordering store buffers - 2. the two reads are performed in opposite order load reorder buffers / speculation - 3. propagation of writes ignores order in which they are presented interconnects partitioned by address (cache lines)